ScooterDelta/react-vite-federation-playground/README.md

 A playground for experiments with React 18+ Native Federation using Vite.

-This project is configured as a mono repo, but configuration should be kept specific to different modules - this
+This project is configured as a mono repo, but configuration should be kept specific to different modules.

 ## Goals

 - Set up a micro frontend host supporting React with Vite
   - The host should supply a rendered header menu
   - The host should provide top level routing
-- Set up two micro frontend clients supoprting React with Vite
+- Set up two micro frontend clients supporting React with Vite
 - Set up best practices for general purpose tools
   - ESLint, Vite, React Router, React Query, Prettier, Editor Config
 - Set up a Docker Container for the root application than can be easily "run" by the clients for debugging.